pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 # Pokemon Red Glitchless Race Route (NO IT-FlexLass-3Repels-PPUp)

 **This is one of the many race routes people use and most of them are as good.
-I decided to document this because it was used by both 3 finalist at the 2020 Red Tournament**
+I decided to document this because it was used by all 3 finalists at the 2020 Red Tournament.**
-**You can find the VOD of the Finals[here](https://youtu.be/owoeSjzdqL0), it's a good example of this route in action**
+**You can find the VOD of the Finals [here](https://youtu.be/owoeSjzdqL0), it's a good example of this route in action.**

 ## Manip Quick Reference:
 - [Nidoran Manip](../resources/nido-manip)